deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 Por que no los dos?
 There isn't one best way to build and run an open source product.
 The approaches of Debian, Clojure, Proton Mail, Firefox, and Apache Cassandra are all wildly different.
-And they all work, to different degrees.
+And they all work in different ways.

 ![OSS Quadrants](/img/2024-08-13-third-wave-coss-quadrants.png)

-This diagram places a few sample projects on a plane, but you can probably guess where I'm placing my bets an increasing number of open source projects will end up: commercial delivery and centralized control.
+This diagram places a few sample projects on a plane, but you can probably guess which quadrant I'm placing my bets on: commercial delivery and centralized control.
 It's hard to build a company out of a rag-tag group of developers, scattered throughout the globe, who only know each other from the types of jokes they tell on IRC or Discord.
 It's also hard to build software without money.
 Even the examples in the "Altruistic" category were financed, somehow.